-There’s a whole heap of amazing things to do in Scotland!
-Being able to dive right into the historic charm of Edinburgh, the beautiful natural landscapes that are perfect for hiking, and the gorgeous westerly islands that scatter the country’s edge, makes Scotland one of my favourite places to explore.
+There’s a whole heap of amazing things to do in Scotland.
+Being able to dive right into the historic charm of Edinburgh, the beautiful natural landscapes that are perfect for hiking, and the gorgeous islands make Scotland one of my favourite places to explore.

 Swipe left or right over the map to reveal more

 The Shetland Isles are a beautiful place to visit whilst exploring Scotland.

 Either take the boat from the mainland or leave the car and fly, whatever you choose, I guarantee you’ll fall in love with the charming Shetland Islands!
 Plan your visit alongside the historic Up Helly Aa Viking festival.